Wood Stove 101: Using Seasoned Firewood

 How do I get and keep my firewood seasoned?

-Whether you get your firewood seasoned or green, proper storage is necessary to maintain the right moisture content.
+Whether you get your firewood seasoned or green you need proper storage to maintain the right moisture content.

-- Cover the top of the wood stack ONLY.
-Covering the wood stack will keep rain from soaking it.
-This can be accomplished by a secured tarp or a wood or metal overhang.
+- Cover the top of the wood stack ONLY: Covering the wood stack will keep rain from soaking it.
+Cover the wood stack with a secured tarp or a wood or metal overhang.
 Do not cover the sides of the stack as air movement through the wood is needed for drying out the wood.

 If you’re seasoning wood, a good rule of thumb is to stage and store your wood for at least one season before use.
 If you are lucky enough to have a trusted supplier that delivers truly seasoned wood year after year, give them a nice holiday present – they are hard to find!

-If you are reading this, you are part of a special community – we all love wood heat!
-Get the most out of the time and effort you put into your stove and firewood.
+Wood stove users are all part of a special community – we all love beautiful fires!
+Get the most out of the time and effort you put into your stove by choosing the right firewood for your wood stove.
 Get clean and efficient heat, while making start-up a breeze.
 Use dry seasoned wood checked by a moisture meter – it is the single best thing you can do to enjoy this lifestyle.

 If you like this article, be sure to click our like button below and share with your friends on Facebook.